-The Committee's Governing Principles first approved at the sixty-first session of UNSCEAR (Vienna, 21-25 July 2014), amended at the sixty-second session (Vienna, 1-5 June 2015) and sixty-ninth session (Vienna, 9-13 May 2022).
+The Committee's Governing Principles first approved at the sixty-first session (Vienna, 21-25 July 2014), amended at the sixty-second session (Vienna, 1-5 June 2015) and sixty-ninth session (Vienna, 9-13 May 2022).

 The United Nations Scientific Committee on the Effects of Atomic Radiation (UNSCEAR) was established by the General Assembly in 1955 in response to the international community’s growing concern over potential health impact of fallout from the ongoing and expanding atmospheric testing of nuclear weapons.
-Originally, the Assembly invited 15 United Nations Member States (now 27) to nominate scientists as representatives to the Committee, and tasked them with assessing exposures to atomic (or ionizing) radiation, and health effects associated with such exposures, and to report their findings to the Assembly.
+Originally, the Assembly invited 15 United Nations Member States (now 31) to nominate scientists as representatives to the Committee, and tasked them with assessing exposures to atomic (or ionizing) radiation, and health effects associated with such exposures, and to report their findings to the Assembly.
 Whereas exposure to fallout from nuclear weapons testing became much less prominent over the decades, the Committee continues to evaluate exposures to the human population worldwide from all natural and man-made sources of ionizing radiation.
 It also reviews and reports on the current understanding of the effects of exposure to ionizing radiation at the molecular, cellular and tissue levels, on diseases and health risks among the human population, and on the natural environment.

 The Committee does not develop policy or provide advice to governments or regional or international bodies.
 However, many governments and relevant bodies choose to make use of the Committee’s scientific evaluations for their own development of policies, e.g. with regard to health care, protection of the public and the environment, emergency preparedness, remediation of contaminated land, and decisions related to the use of ionizing radiation across the whole range of potential applications.

 The subjects of the Committee’s scientific evaluations may in some cases be relevant to debates on issues that are contentious, controversial and politically charged.
 The Committee does not take a position in such debates; however, the Committee’s scientific evaluations may inform such debates.
 The value to the international community of the Committee’s scientific evaluations is dependent on the scientific rigour by which they are undertaken, but also on the credibility and scientific integrity of the membership of the Committee.
-Representatives to the Committee, their alternates and their advisers do not bear any bias or conflict of interest.
-It is acknowledged that such bias or conflict of interest would greatly undermine the credibility of the Committee’s scientific evaluations and reduce their value to the international community.
+Any real or perceived bias or conflict of interest among its membership would greatly undermine the credibility of the Committee’s scientific evaluations and reduce their value to the international community.

 The Committee is accountable as a whole to the General Assembly of the United Nations, and thus applies the fundamental values of the United Nations to its work and deliberations.
 The States members of the Committee have been selected by virtue of their ability to contribute to the work of the Committee, and derive no additional political privilege above States not members of the Committee.
 The Committee concentrates its activities on fulfilling its mandate and on tasks allotted to it by the General Assembly.
 The Committee is ultimately responsible for its reports, and not the writers or experts who have prepared material for its scrutiny.

 Officers of the Committee include the UNSCEAR Chair, three Vice-Chairs, and a Rapporteur, elected on two-year terms and with the intention of electing a new Chair after two years of service in that position.
 No individual should serve as an officer for more than six years.
-These officers are elected from among representatives and alternates with the necessary competence, experience and capability to discharge their duties as officers, and with due regard to geographical distribution.
-When the Programme of Work of the Committee focuses on a scientific issue that may be contentious, the Committee endeavours to take due care in its election of Chair and Vice-Chair, and any other function of significance for carrying out the work, to avoid any real or perceived conflicts of interest.
+These officers are elected from among representatives and alternate representatives with the necessary competence, experience and capability to discharge their duties as officers, and with due regard to geographical distribution.
+When the programme of work of the Committee focuses on a scientific issue that may be contentious, the Committee endeavours to take due care in its election of Chair and Vice-Chair, and any other function of significance for carrying out the work, to avoid any real or perceived conflicts of interest.

 Major decisions of the Committee are taken in plenary meetings.
 The Committee reports annually to the General Assembly on progress in conducting its programme of work, and the findings of its scientific evaluations.